weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/listing-installed-profiles.md

 # Listing installed profiles

-You can see which profiles are installed on your cluster with the `pctl get` subcommand.
+You can see which profiles are installed on your cluster with the `pctl get --installed` subcommand.

 ```bash
 $ pctl get --installed